This is part 4 of the codetect series:

 // Chunk 3: Gap chunk with imports (useless noise)

-When an agent asked "how does authentication work," the old v1 returned one chunk with both the middleware definition and its usage.
-My new AST-based v2 returned isolated functions that required multiple follow-up queries to understand.
+When an agent asked "how does authentication work," v0 returned one chunk with both the middleware definition and its usage. v2's AST chunking returned isolated functions that required multiple follow-up queries to understand.

 The Bigger Model Added Latency Without Meaningful Quality Gains